ClairSullivan-Associates/n8n_agentic_course/Module_0/onboarding.md

 ## Braintrust

-We will be using a sandbox environment in Braintrust to do automated evaluation of of our agentic workflows.
+We will be using a sandbox environment in Braintrust to do automated evaluation of of our agentic workflow:s: [https://www.braintrust.dev/app/BILLWORKSHOP/](https://www.braintrust.dev/app/BILLWORKSHOP/).
 You should have already received an email invitation to join the Braintrust platform.
 If you have not received this email, please let the instructor know.

 In order to access Braintrust via n8n through the REST API, you will need to create an API key.
 To get one, go into Braintrust and click on your avatar in the upper right and select "Settings" from the dropdown.
 Then click on the "API Keys" tab on the left.